-I can’t go to a new city witout checking out the shopping!
+I can’t go to a new city without checking out the shopping!
 Once I found out I was going to Istanbul, I searched the top things to do there and shopping was way up there.
 I started searching for the best boutiques in Istanbul and to be honest, was coming up short.
 I wrote down about 10 that I wanted to check out and knew I’d want to look at the Grand Bazaar as well.

 The problem was, I wasn’t familiar with Istanbul and didn’t know which area all these shops were in.
 I figured once I got there I could dot them all out on a map and see which ones were near each other.

-Once the World Tourism Forum started (the reason I first went to Istanbul) I was introduces to Eda, a young chic who runs Istanbulite a luxury tour company in Istanbul.
+Once the World Tourism Forum started (the reason I first went to Istanbul) I was introduced to Eda, a young chic woman who runs Istanbulite a luxury tour company in Istanbul.
 She does bespoke tours in the city (even for celebs sometimes!)
 She asked if I was up for one and immediately I was like, “yes! a shopping tour!
 Not one for tourist stuff though… I want to go to the local trendy designers and see what Turkish girls are wearing”.
 I emailed her my list that night and she said she’d look into the ones I sent and combine with her favorites and make a plan.

 BEST boutiques in Istanbul